Gonzalez8/checktime/README.md

 ## Services Explained

 ### Web Service
-The web interface provides an intuitive dashboard for administrators to:
+The web interface provides an intuitive dashboard for users to:
 - View current configuration and system status
 - Manage holidays (add individual days or date ranges)
 - Configure schedule periods (e.g., summer schedule, winter schedule)
 - Set check-in/check-out times for each day of the week
-- Synchronize holiday data between database and scheduler service
+- Manage their CheckJC credentials securely
+- Configure personal Telegram notifications
+- Enable/disable automatic check-in/out for their account
+- Update their profile information and password

 ### Scheduler Service
 This service handles the automation of clock-in/clock-out actions:
+- Supports multiple users with individual schedules and check-in/out times
 - Runs according to the schedules configured in the web interface
+- Uses separate threads for each user's check-in/out operations
 - Automatically detects and skips weekends and holidays
 - Uses a Chrome webdriver to interact with the CheckJC system
 - Logs all actions for auditing and troubleshooting
-- Sends notifications of successful or failed check-ins via Telegram
+- Sends personalized notifications to each user via Telegram

 ### Bot Service
 The Telegram bot provides remote management capabilities:
 - Allows holiday management directly from your phone
-- Sends notifications about check-in/check-out events
+- Sends personalized notifications about check-in/check-out events
 - Provides status updates about the system
 - Allows administrators to add, remove, or list holidays remotely
+- Supports individual user chat IDs for personalized notifications

 ### Database
 Uses PostgreSQL to store:
+- User accounts with securely encrypted passwords
+- CheckJC credentials (stored securely for each user)
+- Telegram configuration (chat ID and notification preferences)
 - Holiday information (date and description)
 - Schedule periods and their date ranges
 - Daily check-in/check-out times for each schedule period
+- User-specific preferences and settings

+## Multi-User Support

+CheckTime now supports multiple users, each with their own:
+- CheckJC credentials (securely stored)
+- Telegram notifications configuration
+- Schedule periods and daily check-in/out times
+- Holiday management
+- Account preferences

+The system ensures that each user's check-in/out operations are performed securely and independently, and notifications are sent accordingly.

-- User accounts and authentication data
+## User Registration and Profile Management

+### Registration
+New users can:
+- Create an account with a unique username and email
+- Optionally configure their CheckJC credentials during registration
+- Optionally configure their Telegram notifications during registration
+- Enable or disable automatic check-in/out

+### User Profile
+Users can manage their profile including:
+- Update personal information (username, email)
+- Change their password securely
+- Configure or update their CheckJC credentials
+- Set up Telegram notifications with their personal chat ID
+- Enable or disable automatic check-in/out

-## Telegram Commands
+## Telegram Integration

+CheckTime now supports personalized Telegram notifications for each user:

+### Setting Up Telegram
+1. Each user can set up their own Telegram chat ID in their profile
+2. The system will send notifications only to users who have configured their Telegram settings
+3. Users can enable or disable notifications at any time

+### Automatic Notifications
+The system sends personalized notifications for:
+- Successful check-ins and check-outs
+- Failed check-in/out attempts
+- System status updates
+- Important events like holidays and schedule changes

+### Commands
 The following commands are available in the Telegram bot:

+- `/getchatid` - Get your Telegram chat ID for configuration
 - `/addfestivo YYYY-MM-DD [description]` - Add a new holiday date with optional description
   Example: `/addfestivo 2023-12-25 Christmas Day`
 - `/delfestivo YYYY-MM-DD` - Delete a holiday date
   Example: `/delfestivo 2023-12-25`
 - `/listfestivos` - List upcoming holidays for the current year Shows dates, descriptions, and how many days until each holiday